dougeby/IntuneDocs/intune/end-user-company-portal-messages.md

 - __Allow Company Portal to access photos, media, and files on your device?__

 > [!NOTE]
-> Consistent with Microsoft and Apple policy, we do not sell any data collected by our service to any third parties for any reason.
+> We do not sell any data collected by our service to any third parties for any reason.

 ## Allow Company Portal to make and manage phone calls?